This blog was originally published in March 2018.

 Make sure you’re researching the right audience

-When conducting your own research it can be very easy to get so caught up in the challenge of information gathering that you can forget to stop and ask yourself if you’re actually collecting information from the correct group of people.
+When conducting your own research, it can be very easy to get so caught up in the challenge of information gathering that you forget to ask yourself if you’re actually collecting information from the correct group of people.
 A great example of a company completely missing the mark on this comes from Tourism Australia.

 Tourism Australia was trying to create a campaign that would entice a broader worldwide audience to visit Australia and help grow their booming tourism industry.
 The company wanted to provide its audience with a uniquely Australian invitation to come visit their country.
 However, the one mistake Tourism Australia made when conducting their research was that they included a lot of Australians in their research for the campaign.
 This resulted in the campaign’s tag line being, “Where the bloody hell are you?”
 Obviously other countries had some issues with this.